 Equity Awards Made in 2023.
 As noted above, two of the performance metrics applicable to the performance-based equity awards whose three-year performance period ended December 31, 2022 - ROTA and ROTCE - fell below the threshold performance level.
 In reviewing these results, the compensation committee also considered the impact of our balance sheet management strategies over the performance period.
 Specifically, Renasant maintained a robust allowance for credit losses over the course of 2021 and 2022, while many of its peers had substantial allowance and reserve releases in 2021 and a relatively lower level of provisioning for credit losses in 2022.
-As a result, as of December 31, 2022 Renasant's ratio of its allowance for credit losses to total loans was ranked at the 89th percentile in its peer group.
-Our executive management determined that maintaining Renasant's allowance for credit losses at a high level, regardless of peer practices, was in the long-term best interests of our shareholders, protecting the Company's earnings in the event that the banking sector experiences meaningful deterioration in credit quality, which may occur if the United States experiences recessionary conditions as was widely being forecast for 2023.
-Management's decision not to lower its allowance for credit losses in relation to the loan portfolio, however, directly and adversely impacted the Company's ROTCE and ROTA.
+As a result, as of December 31, 2022 Renasant's ratio of its allowance for credit losses at a high level, regardless of peer practices, was in the long-term best interests of our shareholders, protecting the Company's earnings in the event that the banking sector experiences meaningful deterioration in credit quality, which may occur if the United States experiences recessionary conditions as was widely being forecast for 2023.
+Management's ROTCE and ROTA.

-Renasant's ROTA and ROTCE performance relative to its peer group meaningfully improves if these performance measures are calculated on a preprovision net revenue bases, because the PPNR calculation adds income taxes and the provision for credit losses back to net revenue.
+Renasant's ROTA and ROTCE performance relative to its peer group meaningfully improves if these performance measures are calculated on a pre-provision net revenue bases, because the PPNR calculation adds income taxes and the provision for credit losses back to net revenue.
 When calculated on a PPNR basis for Renasant and its peers, our ROTA over the three-year period ending December 31, 2022 rises from the 19th percentile in the peer group to the 24th percentile, and our ROTCE improves from the 24th percentile to the 35th percentile.

 As discussed earlier, the intent underlying Renasant's performance-based awards is to incentivize our named executives to manage Renasant in a manner that creates long-term value for our shareholders, subject to compensation remaining at reasonable and competitive levels.
 In the committee's view, the outcomes for the performance-based equity awards whose performance cycle ended December 31, 2022 were directly counter to the intent of these performance-based equity awards because our NEOs' decisions were designed to create long-term shareholder value regardless of any potential negative impact on the performance measures applicable to the NEOs' performance-based equity awards.
-To address this disconnect, in March 2023 the compensation committee awarded our named executives (other than Mr. Mabry, who was not a recipient of the relevant performance-based equity award because he was not an employee at the time) a time-based equity award with a one-year service period in a number of shares equal to the number of shares that the applicable NEO would have been awarded under the performance period remained below the threshold performance level even when calculated on a PPNR basis).
-The compensation committee also viewed these awards as being consistent with its current practices with respect to performance-based equity awards made in 2022 (while also including a retention aspect).
+To address this disconnect, in March 2023 the compensation committee awarded our named executives (other than Mr. Mabry, who was not a recipient of the relevant performance-based equity award because he was not an employee at the time) a time-based equity award with a one-year service period in a number of shares equal to the number of shares that the applicable NEO would have been awarded under the performance-based equity award had ROTCE been calculated on a PPNR basis for both Renasant and the performance peer group (ROTA over the performance period remained below the threshold performance level even when calculated on a PPNR basis).
+The compensation committee also viewed these awards as being consistent with its current practices with respect to performance-based equity awards, in that in 2022 ROTCE (PPNR) and ROTA (PPNR) were the performance metrics applicable to the performance-based equity awards made in 2022 (while also including a retention aspect).